How to Hire and Retain Top Sales Talent

 Revenue-driving sales teams often have a clear definition of the traits of top-performing sales talent within their specific organization.
 The leaders and managers in those organizations use those traits to create Success Profiles that they can use to hire, promote and coach against.
 A great Success Profile defines the fundamental attributes of someone successful in a specific position.
 This profile is not a job description.
 It’s a combination of:

 Get specific with your success profiles.
 Clearly define the knowledge, skills and behaviors people need to succeed in your sales organization.
-Build one for each critical sales role in your organization (rep, BDR/SDR, front-line manager, mid-level manager, even CRO).
-Having defined success profiles for each role can help you point reps and managers to what good looks like in their positions, giving you and your leaders something to coach against and drive accountability around.
+Build a success profile for each critical role in your go-to-market organization, from Chief Revenue Officer to BDR.
+Having defined profiles for each role can help you point reps and managers to what good looks like in their positions, giving you and your leaders something to coach against and drive accountability around.

 2. Always be recruiting